-Outdoor Concerts - Mount Sunapee may offer country, classical, jazz, pop, rock or folk outdoor concerts in the late afternoon or early evening hours during the summer and fall.
+Outdoor Concerts - Mount Sunapee may offer outdoor concerts in the late afternoon or early evening hours during the summer and fall.
 An admission fee may be charged for these concerts.

-Banquets & Receptions - Facilities are available for catered private functions such as banquets, receptions, reunions, and special events from 8:00am until 11:30pm daily during the non-ski season.
+Banquets & Receptions - Facilities are available at Mount Sunapee's discretion for catered private functions such as banquets, receptions, reunions, and special events during the non-ski season.
 Wedding receptions and banquets are booked for most weekends.
-Fees are charged for the building rental and for food and beverage services rendered.
+Fees are charged for the building rental, for food and beverage and other services rendered.

-Note: During private functions any Base Lodge(s) may be closed to the general public.
+Note: During private functions any Base Lodge(s) and/or the Summit Lodge may be closed to the general public.